-The fund seeks high current income.To pursue its goal, the fund normally allocates its assets across fixed-income investment strategies.
+The fund seeks high current income.
+Accordingly, the fund normally allocates its assets across fixed-income investment strategies.
 The fund is designed to complement and diversify traditional bond portfolios.
-The fund normally allocates its assets among other investment companies (the underlying funds) that employ various fixed-income investment strategies, including those focusing on domestic and foreign corporate bonds, high yield securities (junk bonds), senior loans, emerging markets debt, municipal securities and Treasury and other inflation-protected securities (TIPS).
+The fund normally allocates its assets using a fund-of-funds approach among other investment companies (the underlying funds) that employ various fixed-income investment strategies, high yield securities, senior loans, emerging markets debt, municipal securities and Treasury and other inflation-protected securities.
 Underlying funds may include other funds in the Dreyfus Family of Funds and unaffiliated open-end funds, closed-end funds and exchange-traded funds.

-The fund is subject generally to the risks fundamental to the underlying funds, such as interest rate, credit, liquidity, prepayment and extension risk (as to mortgage-related holdings), call, sector, and market risks, to varying degrees, all of which are more fully described in each fund's prospectus.
+Bond Risk: Bonds are subject generally to interest rate, credit, liquidity, call and market risks, to varying degrees.
 Generally, all other factors being equal, bond prices are inversely related to interest-rate changes and rate increases can cause price declines.

-Investments in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar or, in the case of hedged positions, that the U.S. dollar will decline relative to the currency being hedged.
-Currency exchange rates may fluctuate significantly over short periods of time.
+Foreign Currency Risk: Investments in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedged positions, that the U.S. dollar will decline relative to the currency being hedged.

-Some derivatives involve economic leverage, which could increase the volatility of these investments as they may fluctuate in value more than the underlying instrument.
+Leverage Risk: Additionally, some derivatives involve economic leverage, which could increase the volatility of these investments as they may fluctuate in value more than the underlying instrument.
 Certain derivatives have the potential for unlimited loss, regardless of the size of the initial investment.